 We are getting more and more inventions in the world of video games.
 Virtual reality is one of them, and then virtual reality for mobile devices.
 More and more people are playing mobile games and the mobile market is so saturated, that you can only expect there to be more mobile games.
-Developers are crunching and making new games, good and bad, and the people are consuming.
+Smartphones have become our window into the world, and we use them for everything from ordering food to betting on sports with the Winmasters bonus code.
+Developers are crunching and making new mobile games, good and bad, and the people are consuming.

 With that, larger companies have started to release triple A mobile titles.
 This is a new movement which has taken hold because of a large jump in mobile phone quality, as well as esports development for mobile devices.
 With that in mind, is the future of gaming going to be mobile?
 Let us explore that option.